Ibahmed1/native-chat-app/README.md

 ## running the app

 If you would like to clone the repo and run the app locally on your machine you need to run `yarn install` in your terminal.
 To run the app on an xcode iphone simulator run the ``yarn ios` command in your terminal.
 To run on other simulators please refer to the expo docs.

-NOTE: The app will have limited functionality since the backend is not yet deployed (you can only sign-up and login)